 Well, this is a situation that you have to conclude by brainstorming.

-Same when you custom-make wood table with not much considering its maximum load and finally you found the maximum load of its wood material is lesser than your required value.
+Same when you custom-make a wood table with not much considering its maximum load and finally you found the maximum load of its wood material is lesser than your required value.

-After years of working with woods, I have a very clear idea about those numerical values about maximum weight.
 There is a 90% chance the table that you bought/ custom-made wood table will hold at least twice the maximum load capacity.

 But it is important to increase the maximum load capacity of the wood table because at some point overloading can damage the table very soon.

-To increase the maximum weight a wood table can hold, you have to mainly focus on its top material.
 Because that can be the weak point of the table.
 Applying a huge amount of load over the middle of the table could overload/overstress the top and it can cause to break the table.

 The simplest way to fix the top layer is by putting more weight directly over the legs without centering the weight to one specific area.
 Spread the weight all over the table evenly.